pgf-tikz/pgf/README.md

 user-friendly syntax layer called Ti*k*Z.

 See the directory `doc/generic/pgf` for more information.
-See the file `doc/generic/pgf/pgfmanual.pdf` for a manual.
+See the file `doc/generic/pgf/pgfmanual.pdf` (also available from https://pgf-tikz.github.io/pgf/pgfmanual.pdf) for a manual.
 This documentation also explains the installation.
 See the file `doc/generic/pgf/license/LICENSE` for license details.